vuestorefront/magento2/docs/guide/composables/use-content.md

-# usePage
+# useContent

 ## Features
-`usePage` is the alias used by `useContent` composable, and can be used to fetch content pages.
+`useContent` composable can be used to fetch content pages.
+The `useContent` composable is specific to Magento integration and doesn't come out of the box with Vue Storefront.

 ## API
-The `useContent` composable implements `usePageFactory` located in `packages/composables/src/factories/usePageFactory.ts` wich exports return the `UsePage` interface:

 ```typescript
 interface UsePage<PAGE> {
   page: ComputedProperty<PAGE>;